TyRadman/BehaviorTree/README.md

 ### Creating a new Behavior Tree
 1. Start by creating a Behavior Tree asset by right-clicking in the `project tab` and choosing `Create > Behavior Tree`.
-2. Double-click the created BehaviorTree asset and the Cusom Editor Window should pop-up with the root node in the center.
+2. Double-click the created Behavior Tree asset, and the Custom Editor Window should pop up with the root node in the center.

 ### Modifying a Behavior Tree
 1. Add any of the preexisting nodes by pressing the spacebar and searching for the node you want to create.
 Left-click on the node you want and it will be added to the graph.
-Alternatively, similar to how Shader Graph does it, you can drag a connection out of an existing node and release and the same menu will appear and the created node will be automatically connected to the newly created one.
+Alternatively, similar to how Shader Graph works, you can drag a connection out of an existing node, release it, and the same menu will appear, automatically connecting the newly created node.
 2. You can modify the displayed name of the node, as well as the description tooltip via the `Node Inspector` on the left side of the graph window.
-Additionally, any serialized variables will be display in the `Node Inspector` as well.
+Additionally, any serialized variables will be displayed in the Node Inspector as well.
 Here's a list of shortcuts that can be used in the graph view:

 | Shortcut | Functionality|